-Appendix A Revisions
+Appendix A Document revisions

-This appendix describes the technical changes between released issues of this book.
+Changes between released issues of this book are summarized in tables.

 Glossary

 The Arm® Glossary is a list of terms used in Arm documentation, together with definitions for those terms.
 The Arm Glossary does not contain terms that are industry standard unless the Arm meaning differs from the generally accepted meaning.